dataminer-site/dataminer-site.github.io/docs/archive/0.10/api/overview.md

 Additionally, there is a standalone [Command Line Interface (CLI)](cli) client.

-There are also contributed third-party DuckDB wrappers, which currently do not have an official documentation page:
+There are also contributed third-party DataMiner wrappers, which currently do not have an official documentation page:

 * [C#](https://github.com/Giorgi/DuckDB.NET) by [Giorgi](https://github.com/Giorgi)
 * [Common Lisp](https://github.com/ak-coram/cl-duckdb) by [ak-coram](https://github.com/ak-coram)